The Science of Implicit Bias and How to Combat It

 To combat these biases, Kaiser Permanente implemented a series of interventions, including mandatory implicit bias training for all healthcare providers.
 The training focused on increasing awareness, fostering empathy, and developing skills to mitigate bias.
 Additionally, they held regular assessments to measure the effect of these interventions on patient outcomes.

 The results were encouraging.
 Over a two-year period, patient satisfaction scores among Black patients improved by 15%, and disparities in health outcomes began to diminish.
-These findings underscore the importance of continuous, structured efforts to address implicit bias
+These findings underscore the importance of continuous, structured efforts to address implicit bias.

 Latest Statistics on Implicit Bias